dynamic/silverstripe-elemental-card/README.md

 ### Template Notes

 The default templates are based on the [Bootstrap 5](https://getbootstrap.com/) card component, making it easy to integrate with Bootstrap-based themes.
 You can override the templates in your own theme to match your design system.

-## Upgrading from version 2

-ElementCard now uses LinkField v5, which changes the `ElementLink` field from a `DBLink` database field to a `has_one` relationship with the `Link` model.
-This provides better management and more features for links in SilverStripe 6.

-If you're upgrading from version 2, you may need to migrate existing link data.
-See the [LinkField upgrade documentation](https://github.com/silverstripe/silverstripe-linkfield) for more information.

-## Upgrading from version 1

-This module drops `gorriecoe/silverstripe-linkfield` usage in favor of `silverstripe/linkfield`.

 ## Getting more elements